gatsbyjs/gatsby/docs/blog/2019-04-03-how-we-think-about-product-at-gatsby/index.md

 ### RFCs

 At Gatsby, we also create Request for Comment (RFC) docs.
-These are detailed proposals that explain what’s changing in the codebase and why.
-It’s basically a technical proposal for a spec change.
+These are detailed proposals that explain what's changing in the codebase and why.
+It's basically a technical proposal for a spec change.
 How do PRDs relate to RFCs?
 PRDs lay out what the product, product feature, or product change is and why we are doing it.
 RFCs relate to what is changing in the codebase and why.

 ### Rolling with changes

-We’re sure that processes and needs will change as we scale and grow.
+We're sure that processes and needs will change as we scale and grow.
 But how we think about product within Gatsby will help us make decisions on whether the processes we currently have are helping us, and give us a foundation for new processes in the future.

 ## We need your help to be better

-You may be wondering why we’re telling you all of this.
+You may be wondering why we're telling you all of this.
 One of our [company values is to work in the open](/blog/2018-09-07-gatsby-values/#work-in-the-open).
-And that means letting our community know what our plans are, how we’re organizing our work, and how you can help us.
+And that means letting our community know what our plans are, how we're organizing our work, and how you can help us.

 This is our initial effort to let you know how we think about product at Gatsby and what it means to us.

-We’d love your help in hearing what Gatsby means to you.
+We'd love your help in hearing what Gatsby means to you.
 The first step in all of this is talking with the community and continuing to learn from you.

 ### Tell us about your experience

 One of the best ways you can help is by talking to us about how you use Gatsby now, what works for you, and what problems you have.
 Getting the opportunity to understand your problems helps us create better solutions for you!

-If you’d like to participate in our research efforts, [@shannonbux](https://twitter.com/shannonb_ux) is always looking for research participants.
+If you'd like to participate in our research efforts, [@shannonbux](https://twitter.com/shannonb_ux) is always looking for research participants.
 Sign up to [get notified about upcoming research studies](https://airtable.com/shrKDSF2E7ljCaYCd).